Table of contents

 Toll converting

-External or customer-specific cutting service – films are cut to customer dimensions, e.g., as a cutting service.
+External or customer-specific cutting service – films are cut to customer dimensions, e.g. as a sheets service.